anp/rapidhash/README.md

 - Use `rapidhash::inner` to configure advanced parameters to configure the hash function specifically to your use case.
 This allows tweaking the following compile time parameters, which all change the hash output:
     - `AVALANCHE`: Enables the final avalanche mixing step to improve hash quality.
 Enabled on quality, disabled on fast.
     - `FNV`: Hash integer types using FNV instead of the rapidhash algorithm.
 Reduces DoS resistance on integer types.
 Disabled on quality, enabled on fast.
-    - `COMPACT`: Generates fewer instructions at compile time with less manual loop unrolling, but may be slower on some platforms.
+    - `COMPACT`: Generates fewer instructions at compile time by reducing the manual loop unrolling.
+This might improve the probability of rapidhash being inlined, but may be slower on some platforms.
 Disabled by default.
     - `PROTECTED`: Slightly stronger hash quality and DoS resistance by performing two extra XOR instructions on every mix step.
 Disabled by default.

 ## Versioning